Thairath Online

 ภาพจาก iStock

-Salmon is a source of omega-3 fatty acids, a good fat that helps lower blood triglycerides and reduce inflammation in heart blood vessels.
-When paired with dark-colored grilled vegetables like broccoli or carrots, it further enhances the intake of vitamins and minerals.
+Salmon is a source of omega-3 fatty acids, good fats that help lower blood triglycerides and reduce inflammation in heart blood vessels.
+Paired with dark-colored grilled vegetables like broccoli or carrots, it boosts your intake of vitamins and minerals.

 3. Oatmeal with Fresh Fruit